ankityadav107/Data-Science-Intern-Challenge/README.md

         4. Get the `COUNT` of how many orders were shipped by "Speedy Express" only.
     ```
-    SELECT COUNT(ord.ShipperID)
+    SELECT COUNT(O.ShipperID) as Speedy_Count
-    FROM Shippers AS ship
+    FROM Orders AS O
-        JOIN Orders AS ord ON Ord.ShipperID = ship.ShipperID
+        JOIN Shippers AS S ON O.ShipperID = S.ShipperID
-    WHERE ship.ShipperName = "Speedy Express";
+    WHERE S.ShipperName = "Speedy Express";

     Output --> 54
     ```